statamic/v2-docs/content/collections/docs/antlers.md

 ## Overview

-StatamicThe most basic aspect of the Statamic Template Language is the tag, with a lowercase “t.”
-It can be and do many things, just like you if you try hard enough and don't listen to people discouraging you.
+The most basic aspect of the Antlers template language is the tag (lowercase “t.”, an important distinction which we'll make later).
+It can be and do many things, <span class="highlight">just like you -- if you don't give up and ignore the people discouraging you.</span>

 ```
-{{ tag }}
+This is a tag: {{ tag }}
 ```

 There you have it.
 A pair of double curly braces with some stuff in the middle.
 Like an Oreo.
-Some people call these squiggly braces, double mustaches, curly brackets, and we’ve even seen them called squirrelly brackets.
-We secretly think of them as antlers, but that’s a different story and involves branding and other less-important things.
+Some people call these **squiggly braces**, **double mustaches**, **curly brackets**, and we’ve even heard them called **squirrelly brackets**.
+We like calling them **antler braces**.
+Because they look like antlers.

 Nearly all of the power of Statamic is at your disposal in one way or another in the form of these tags.
 They're used in any Statamic template, layout, or partial - essentially any file in your theme ending in `.html`.